MGK

 • Community supporter

-The titleholder must appear at the subsequent Miss Gay Kingston Pageant.
+The titleholder must appear at the subsequent MGK Pageant.

 The crown is honorary and volunteer-based; paid engagements are not guaranteed.

-As a brand representative of the title, the titleholder may refer to themselves publicly as Miss Gay Kingston, M. Gay Kingston, or MGK, including on social media, promotional materials, and appearances, in alignment with the values and conduct standards of the organization.
+As a brand representative of the title, the titleholder may refer to themselves publicly as MGK, Miss Gay Kingston, or M. Gay Kingston, including on social media, promotional materials, and appearances, in alignment with the values and conduct standards of the organization.

 VII.
 Community Relationships